 If the topic of life settlements makes you feel like you’re entering uncharted territory, know that you’re not alone.
 After all, the life settlement business is still relatively new, having first emerged approximately 30 years ago.
 In the last 10 to 15 years, the practice has grown more inclusive, helping individuals manage and finance life changes of all sorts, not just major health developments.
-The great news is, you don’t have to be a life insurance expert to discuss life settlements with your clients, and we bet you’ll find that the subject naturally fits into the conversations you’re already having.
+The great news is, you don’t have to be a life insurance expert to discuss life settlements with your clients.
+We bet you’ll find that the subject naturally fits into the conversations you’re already having.

 With any financial affair, it’s essential that all parties involved are on the same page.
 Learning more about life settlements can help you achieve greater synchrony with clients.
 We can attest that someone with a collaborative and supportive advisory team is always primed for success.